itucsdb1950/itucsdb18/docs/source/user/member1.rst

   http://itucsdb1950.herokuapp.com/admin/grades

-* In this page admin user can add meal to table and read, delete a meal from table.
+* In this page admin user can add grades to table and read, delete a grade from table.
-* Meal has attributes of day, repast, soup, main, side and extras.
-* Every repast of days are unique and has mainly four types of foods.
-* Day and repast sections form selection feature which keeps days of weeks and lunch and dinner as repast.
-* Foods are reference the foods from table, with selecting them admin user can make different menus.
+* Grades have attributes of CRN which referenced from CRN table, student id which referenced from student table, taken-from, percentage, grade.
+* Taken from is name of the examination.
+* Percentage is the number of percentage the examination affects the all grade.